Thinking about a Ph.D.?

 1. Do I have what it takes to do a Ph.D.?

-- For American programs, are my GRE scores (Verbal and Written) at or above the 85th percentile—and, for most competitive programs, 90th or above?
-(Note that many of all but the most elite American programs seem to rely on the GRE Math scores as well for allocation of financial aid, if not also for admission.)
+For American programs, are my GRE scores (Verbal and Written) at or above the 85th percentile—and, for most competitive programs, 90th or above?
+(Note that many American programs seem to rely on the GRE Math scores as well for allocation of financial aid, if not also for admission.
+See my articles on the GRE here and here.)

 2. Do I want to do a Ph.D.?